-The current positions of Mayor will be held over until May 2021.
 The Mayor is the first citizen of North East Lincolnshire and undertakes an important ceremonial role in and outside the borough.
 However, this role is different from some Mayors and Lord Mayors, such as the elected Mayor of London.

 The Mayor of North East Lincolnshire is not directly elected by the people and therefore holds no direct power.
 The Mayor is politically neutral in carrying out all of their Mayoral duties.

 A Mayor will be appointed following the local elections in May 2021.

 The Mayor of North East Lincolnshire actively supports charities, which operate in North East Lincolnshire, servicing the local community and improving the lives of residents in the area.